goliaro/moe_inference/docs/fairseq_moe.md

 </details>

-## Profiling results
-An initial profiling of the `fairseq_cli.eval_lm` script using the 15B pre-trained MoE-GPT model, yielded the results that are available in the [results](../results) folder.

 ### Profiling technique
 The profiling was done as follows.
 Using the [Pytorch profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html), we wrapped the `eval_lm` function in the profiler context `with profile(activities=[ProfilerActivity.CPU, ProfilerActivity.CUDA], profile_memory=True, record_shapes=True) as prof:` ([see here](https://github.com/gabrieleoliaro/fairseq/blob/443be319435410ed8a63de0ae2ec25ba5cf6adaf/fairseq_cli/eval_lm.py#L320)), and tagged several functions of interest using the `with record_function("<CODE SECTION NAME>"):` directive.
 In particular, we tagged the `forward()` method of the following layers (please refer above for the structure of the model):
 - `TransformerDecoder`